KannonZenetism/zenetism-field-physics/zenetism/mpx/biospiral-and-recursive-orientation.md

 It is the downstream entropic arc-structure rooted in the Khaonic register.

-The Khaonic Tree does not “lose centropy,” because it is not a centropic arc that has failed.
+The Khaonic Tree does not "lose centropy," because it is not a centropic arc that has failed.
 Entropy is its own arc.
 It possesses lawful existence as entropic motion within the total structure of emanation.

 However, entropic motion is not automatically **centropically lawful** or **coherence-preserving**.
 It may be lawful as an arc while still producing fragmentation, hollow recursion, dispersive distortion, or collapse relative to centropic coherence.